YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 **Exercise - Compiling and Linking**

 The purpose of this exercise is to understand compiling and linking routines.
-Use the command find .fis-gtm -iname hello.[mo] to confirm that your default YottaDB/GT.M environment does not have a program called hello.
+Use the command find .fis-gtm -iname greeting.[mo] to confirm that your default YottaDB/GT.M environment does not have a program called greeting.

 .. parsed-literal::
-   gtmuser@gtmworkshop:~$ find .fis-gtm -iname hello.[mo]
+   gtmuser@gtmworkshop:~$ find .fis-gtm -iname greeting.[mo]
    gtmuser@gtmworkshop:~$

 You can also perform the same operation from inside YottaDB/GT.M

 .. parsed-literal::
-   YDB>zsystem "find .fis-gtm -iname hello.[mo]"
+   YDB>zsystem "find .fis-gtm -iname greeting.[mo]"
    YDB>

 or

 .. parsed-literal::
-   YDB>do SILENT^%RSEL("hello") zwrite %ZR
+   YDB>do SILENT^%RSEL("greeting") zwrite %ZR
    %ZR=0

    YDB>